Willie Nelson: Other ventures

-In 2010, Nelson founded with the collaboration of producers and filmmakers Luck Films, a company dedicated to produce feature films, documentaries and concerts.
+In 2010, Nelson founded, with the collaboration of producers and filmmakers Luck Films, a company dedicated to producing feature films, documentaries, and concerts.
 The next year, he created the Willie's Roadhouse show which aired on channel 56 of SiriusXM radio.
 The channel was a result of the merger of his two other channels The Roadhouse and Willie's Place.
 In November 2014, it was announced that Nelson would be the host of the television series Inside Arlyn, shot at Arlyn Studio in Austin, Texas.
 The thirteen-episode first season would feature artists being interviewed by Nelson and Dan Rather, followed by a performance.
 The series concept received attention from cable channels that requested to see the pilot episode.
 Following the legalization of marijuana in different states, Nelson announced in 2015 through spokesman Michael Bowman the establishment of his own marijuana brand, Willie's Reserve.
-Plans to open chain stores in the states where marijuana was legalized were announced, to be expanded state-to-state if marijuana legalization is further expanded.
+Plans to open chain stores in the states where marijuana was legalized were announced, to be expanded state-to-state if marijuana legalization further expanded.
 Bowman called the brand "a culmination of (Nelson's) vision, and his whole life".

 In 2017, Nelson appeared as himself in Woody Harrelson's live film, Lost in London.
 In June 2017, he appeared alongside Merle Haggard in the documentary The American Epic Sessions directed by Bernard MacMahon.
 They performed a song Haggard had composed for the film, "The Only Man Wilder Than Me", and Bob Wills's classic "Old Fashioned Love", which they recorded live direct to disc on the first electrical sound recording system from the 1920s.
 It was the last filmed performance of the pair.
 Rolling Stone commented that "in the final performance of Sessions, Willie Nelson and Merle Haggard perform the duet 'The Only Man Wilder Than Me.'
 Haggard has a look of complete joy on his face throughout the session in the old-timey recording setup once used by his musical heroes."

-Music style
+Musical style

 Nelson uses a variety of music styles to create his own distinctive blend of country music, a hybrid of jazz, pop, blues, rock and folk.
-His "unique sound", which uses a "relaxed, behind-the-beat singing style and gut-string guitar" and his "nasal voice and jazzy, off-center phrasing", has been responsible for his wide appeal, and has made him a "vital icon in country music", influencing the "new country, new traditionalist, and alternative country movements of the 1980s and 1990s".
+His style incorporates a "relaxed, behind-the-beat singing style and gut-string guitar."
+His "nasal voice and jazzy, off-center phrasing" has been responsible for his wide appeal, and has made him a "vital icon in country music", influencing the "new country, new traditionalist, and alternative country movements of the 1980s and 1990s".